Pumpkinwaffle/OGS-Button-Tester/README.md

 ## Instructions
 #### Make note of the settings in:
-* `Project Settings > general > Window:` width: 480, height:854
+* `Project Settings > general > Window:` width: 480, height: 854
 * `Project Settings > general > audio` Mix Rate: 48000, Output Latency: 20
 * `Project Settings > Input Map` The OGS's button correspond to an Xbox360 controller (only expetion being the function keys)
-* `Project Settings > Autoload` The OGS screen is in portrait, this handles the rotations so you don't have to think about it.
+* `Project Settings > Autoload` The OGS screen is in portrait, this script handles the rotations so you don't have to think about it.

 #### Use the `frt_100_332_arm64.bin` as an export template, and export PCK/Zip
 * <https://github.com/efornara/frt>